-“We’d sit down and he’d nod and say `there’s your brother over there’ and I’d meet him for the first time, but straight away we’d behave as brothers, says John, a Wati (initiated man).
+“We’d sit down and he’d nod and say `there’s your brother over there’.
+I’d meet him for the first time but straight away we’d behave as brothers,” says John, a Wati (initiated man).

 “Uncles and aunties don’t exist because they become our mothers and fathers, and cousins become your brothers and sisters, so our extended family is huge ’’

-Family is at the core of the Aboriginal world view, says John, Manager of Centacare’s Aboriginal Services, but he believes this should not preclude western families from caring for vulnerable children.
+Family is at the core of the Aboriginal world view, says John, Manager of Centacare’s Aboriginal Services, but he believes this should not preclude non-Aboriginal families from caring for vulnerable children.

 The rate of Aboriginal and Torres Strait Islander children in out-of-home care is almost 10 times that of other children, and continues to grow.

-The causes of over representation are complex, including the legacy of past policies of forced removal, intergenerational effects of separations from family and culture, poor socio‐economic status and perceptions arising from cultural differences in child‐rearing practices.
+The causes of over representation are complex, including the legacy of past policies of forced removal, intergenerational effects of separation from family and culture, poor socioeconomic status and perceptions arising from cultural differences in child‐rearing practices.

-The current Family Matters Week of Action aims to highlight these difficulties and drive a collaborative approach to change; to see all Aboriginal and Torres Strait Islander children grow up safe and cared for in family, community and culture.
+The national Family Matters campaign highlights these difficulties and the need for change so that all Aboriginal and Torres Strait Islander children grow up safe and cared for in family, community and culture.

-“Our family structure is a bit different, but really we are not dissimilar to white families,’’ he says.
+“Our family structure is a bit different, but really we are not dissimilar to white families,’’ John says.

 “The challenges and dynamics that impact non-aboriginal people impact us too; the need to work and live in dignity and contribute to society is equally as important to our culture.